 Whilst there are money-saving measures you can put in place to help reduce the bills, such as sharing services with other riders and buying bedding in bulk, there are some things that you just can’t do without.

-When it comes to transporting your horse in your own trailer or truck, don’t forget that specialist horsebox insurance is an equestrian essential.
+When it comes to transporting your horse in your own vehicle, don’t forget that specialist horsebox insurance is essential.
 Here’s why…

 DON’T: assume regular vehicle insurance will cover you